jirehcwe/p1-rasterizer/README.md

 ### What you will turn in
 You will submit your entire project directory in a *zip* file.
-This should include a *website* directory containing a web-ready assignment write-up in a file *index.html*.
+This should include a *docs* directory containing a web-ready assignment write-up in a file *index.html*.

 As you go through the assignment, refer to the write-up guidelines and deliverables section below.
 It is recommended that you accumulate deliverables into sections in your webpage write-up as you work through the project.